Want to live in Europe? Money talks

 But Malta is far from alone.
 Countries with schemes granting residency or citizenship in exchange for cash - a way of boosting state revenues and attracting foreign investment - include Britain, Cyprus, Greece, Austria, Bulgaria, Portugal, Spain, Hungary, Latvia and Lithuania.

-"It is a very sensitive issue," said Yves Pascouau, a senior policy analyst specialising in migration at the European Policy Centre think tank in Brussels.
+"It is a very sensitive issue," said Yves Pascouau, a senior policy analyst specializing in migration at the European Policy Centre think tank in Brussels.

 "Granting residency and nationality is a country's right, but the question is whether they should, given that these individuals get access to the rest of Europe," he told Reuters.